dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 [!code-cshtml[](index/sample/RazorPagesContacts2/Pages/_ViewStart.cshtml)]

+> [!NOTE]
-**Note:** The layout is in the *Pages* folder.
+> The layout is in the *Pages* folder.
 Pages look for other views (layouts, templates, partials) hierarchically, starting in the same folder as the current page.
 A layout in the *Pages* folder can be used from any Razor page under the *Pages* folder.

 We recommend you **not** put the layout file in the *Views/Shared* folder. *Views/Shared* is an MVC views pattern.
 Razor Pages are meant to rely on folder hierarchy, not path conventions.